Code-Institute-Submissions/witch-hazel-1/README.md

 <!-- TOC --><a name="yes-or-no-responses"></a>
 ### Yes or no responses
-The app is designed so that the user can respond to yes or know answers by entering 'y' or 'Y' for yes; entering any other value than 'y' or 'Y' is interpreted as a no.
+The app is designed so that the user can respond to yes or know answers by entering 'y' or 'Y' for yes and 'n' or 'N' for a 'No'.

+### Help functions
+The App provides both an extensive general Help text and a specific specialised Help text for each option provided by the app.
+The user must simply type in "HelP" (in any combination of upper and lower case letters) at the witch-hazel command prompt to access the general help text and the same string followed by a space and a number between 0 and 9 to access detailed help on the corresponding option.

+### Exiting the program
+Typing exIT (in any combination of upper and lower case letters) from the witch-hazel command prompt will close the App.
 ---
 <!-- TOC --><a name="programming-philosophy"></a>
 ## Programming philosophy

-Being an app generally modelling a procedural series of steps, I made only limited active use of the concepts of OOP in my code: though I used a number of pre-coded classes through importing a number of packages, I created few custom classes specifically for the app.
-This was deliberate and should not be taken for any absence of understanding of the basic concepts of OOP.
+In the course of building this app (closely modelled on a more or less complex series of real-world processes), I found that I made only limited active use of the concepts of OOP in my code: though I used a very wide range of pre-coded third-party classes through importing a variety of packages, I created only one bespoke class specifically for the app (namely the NewYearController class in the new_year_controller.py file).
+While I didn't feel the need to create classes for any other purposes in this iteration, no doubt some reorganisation of the code making use of OOP principles will begin to make sense in later iterations.

 ## Manual testing

+### Robustness testing

 ### Features testing